NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/guides/forking-other-networks.md

 You can start an instance of Hardhat Network that forks mainnet.
 This means that it will simulate having the same state as mainnet, but it will work as a local development network.
 That way you can interact with deployed protocols and test complex interactions locally.

 To use this feature you need to connect to an archive node.
-We recommend using [Infura] or [Alchemy].
+We recommend using [Infura], [Alchemy] or [Tenderly].

 ## Forking from mainnet

 The easiest way to try this feature is to start a node from the command line:

-::::tabsgroup{options=Infura,Alchemy}
+::::tabsgroup{options=Infura,Alchemy,Tenderly}

 :::tab{value=Infura}